Chair, Sustainable Built Environments and Planning Lecturer

 Tucson, AZ 85719

-Ladd Keith is a Chair of the Sustainable Built Environments program and Planning Lecturer at The University of Arizona.
-He researches policy innovation in climate action planning, including the use of climate science in the planning and design of cities.
-He has affiliations with CLIMAS (Climate Assessment for the Southwest) and CCASS (Center for Climate Adaptation Science and Solutions).
-He has taught a number of courses including planning for urban resilience, sustainable design and planning, public participation, and planning theory.
+Ladd Keith is the Chair of the Sustainable Built Environments Program and will transition from Lecturer to Assistant Professor in Planning at The University of Arizona in 2019.
+He is a PhD Candidate in Arid Lands Resource Sciences and researches policy innovation in planning practice, including the use of climate science in the planning and design of cities.
+He is also a Research Affiliate at CLIMAS (Climate Assessment for the Southwest) and on the Advisory Team of CCASS (Center for Climate Adaptation Science and Solutions).
+He currently teaches Public Participation and Dispute Resolution and Planning for Urban Resilience.

 Mr. Keith is a native Tucsonan and a graduate of The University of Arizona with a Master of Science in Planning.
 Prior to his master’s degree, he earned a Bachelor of Arts in Media Arts with a Minor in Japanese.
 He currently lives in Tucson with his husband and their son and daughter.